taronaeo/llama.cpp-s390x/docs/build-s390x.md

 ### 2. NNPA Vector Intrinsics Acceleration

-Only available in IBM z16 or later system with the `-DGGML_NNPA=ON` (turned on when available) compile flag.
+Only available in IBM z16 or later system with the `-DGGML_NNPA=ON` (turned off by default) compile flag.
 No hardware acceleration is possible with llama.cpp with older systems, such as IBM z15/arch13.
 In such systems, the APIs can still run but will use a scalar implementation.

 ### 3. zDNN Accelerator